devmoments/newsletter-email-musicbed/README.md

 Recreated from EmailLove mockup

-This transactional email is build using HTML and CSS inlined
+This Newsletter is build using HTML and CSS inlined

 live link: https://devmoments.github.io/newsletter-email-musicbed/